 Countries hosting Afghan refugees

 When the Taliban came to power, many Afghans quickly left their country.
-This is due to the fear generated by violent revenge and the strict management imposed by the militias as happened in the late 1990s.
+This is due to the fear caused by violent reprisals and the strict control of militias as happened in the late 1990s.
 In this context, many Western countries have already agreed to host refugees.

 UNHCR noted that many Afghans who tried to leave the country were not allowed to do so.
 The Taliban set up checkpoints around Kabul International Airport to prevent departures.